-- Complies with all applicable Federal, State, Tribal, and local laws and regulations. - Meets the General and Technical Requirements for this CPA - The planned practices are based on NRCS conservation practice standards in the state Filed Office Technical Guide where this CPA is provided. - Is consistent with and meets the conservation goals and objectives for which the program contract was entered into by the participant. - Incorporate alternatives that are both cost effective and appropriate to address the resource issue(s) and participant's objective(s).
+- Complies with all applicable Federal, State, Tribal, and local laws and regulations. - Meets the General and Technical Requirements for this CPA. - The planned practices are based on NRCS CPSs in the state FOTG Guide where this CPA is provided. - Is consistent with and meets the conservation goals and objectives for which the program contract was entered into by the participant. - Incorporate alternatives that are both cost effective and appropriate to address the resource issue(s) and participant's objective(s).

-TSP Signature Date
+ISP Signature Date

 5) Participant's acceptance statement indicating:

 I accept the completed CPA deliverables as thorough and satisfying my objectives.

 Participant Signature Date

 6) A designated space for an NRCS reviewer to certify the agency's acceptance of the completed CPA.

 NRCS administrative review completion by:

 Signature Title Date